MoYoez/MoYoez/readme.template.md

 ![meowmeowmeow](https://raw.githubusercontent.com/MoYoez/MoYoez/master/assets/github-contribution-grid-snake.svg)

 Hi~This is Koi, an undergraduate student & Full-stack developer for ~~life~~ fun.
-I always use "MoeMagicMango" or "KoiParadise" as my own account names, currently I learn vue&TypeScript for my next developing project for myself, also I may try to study node as well ^^.
+I always use "MoeMagicMango" or "KoiParadise" as my own account names, currently I learn vue&TypeScript for my next developing project, also I may try to study node as well ^^.

 Mainly I can use Golang, Python, React & Vue3 Framework & C , Rust is learning ( , I recommend this site -> [CSDIY](https://csdiy.wiki/) to study cs(Computer science), for it has lots of guide to help you ^^.